 For the most part, medical tourism is happening for all the same reasons that jobs and entire industries are being off-shored to other countries.
 There are large cost imbalances that exist between rich countries and poor ones, and medical tourism seeks to take advantage of lower costs and wages in less developed countries.

-For example, in high-cost countries such as Japan and Europe, people often seek treatment in less developed countries at far lower cost than what they can get at home.
-Also, in countries with socialized medicine – where waiting lists for certain medical treatments are commonplace – leaving people to wait months, or sometimes years before they are able to receive the treatment they need.
+For example, in high-cost countries such as Japan and Europe, people often seek treatment in less developed countries at a lower cost than what they can get at home.
+Also, in countries with socialized medicine – where waiting lists for certain medical treatments are commonplace – leaving people to wait months, or sometimes years before they can receive the treatment they need.
 Seeking treatment in a foreign country speeds the process.

 The advantages of medical tourism